molleraj/MetaCRAST/README.md

 `cd ~/MetaCRAST`

 `sh local_install.sh`

+A sample simulated metagenome is included in MetaCRAST/data.
+You can use this to test the software.

 # Usage
 `MetaCRAST` takes **FASTA** files as inputs (both for the CRISPR DRs and the metagenome).
 Optional arguments are in brackets.